tuxedocat/dayone2md/README.md

 This is a simple exporter script for `DayOne.app (Version 2)`.

 Each entry in `journal_name.json` will be exported as *Pandoc Markdown* with DayOne's metadata.
-The scripts also copies attached photos in `photos` directory to the output directory.
+The script also copies attached photos in `photos` directory to the output directory.

 Requirements